epylko/board_control/README.md

 # Board Control

-*Use HttpFeedback to send POST messages and take actions on it*
+*Use WebEx Board Event Actions to send PUT messages and take actions on them*

 ---

 **ToDo's:**

- - Push config to WebEx board to setup the xCommand instead of having a user do it through a different interface
+ - Setup feedback back to board to change Toggle Power button color to something like red when the plug is on and gray when it is off

  - Try this with another web-controlled plug